akutruff/diagon/README.md

 const bob = state.bob;
 ```

 `createRecordingProxy()` wraps an object in a proxy that does two things: keep track of property assignments and wrap child objects in proxies when they are accessed.
-This proxy is at the core of how dimmer works.
+This proxy is at the core of how diagon works.

 Unlike many other state libraries, you can have multiple references to the same object in your state tree and it all just works automatically.
 There's no more need for keeping a table of ids when you normally don't need it.